-5 places to visit in December
+Take vacation in December?
+Yes -- at these 5 places

 Kolkata, previously called Calcutta, isn't often on the itinerary for tourists visiting India and is passed over for more popular Delhi, Rajasthan and the Taj Mahal.
 But December is one of the best months to visit.

-The city seems freshly cleansed in December after six months of monsoonal deluges and humidity gives way to drier and cooler air.
+The city seems freshly cleansed in December after six months of monsoonal deluges and humidity give way to drier and cooler air.
 Locals begin taking out their socks and woolen shawls when the temperature at night drops below 70 degrees Fahrenheit (below low 20s Celsius).
 If nothing else, it can provide a good laugh for visitors.

 Kolkata lies on an arm of the Ganges River called the Hooghly, and it's worth visiting just to take in the cadences of daily life on its banks.
 For centuries, residents have used its waters for worship, transportation, bathing, laundry and cremations.
-Or cross over to the other side for a visit to the 19th century Dakhineshwar temple complex.
+Or cross over to the other side for a visit to the 19th-century Dakhineshwar Kali Temple complex.
+(Dakshineswar, Kolkata, West Bengal 700076, India)

 After a trip to the river, stroll down the strand.
 Eat street food such as pao bhaji (a flavorful vegetable and bread combo) and pani puris (fried pastry balls with fillings) famous along the Maidan, a vast green space considered the city's Central Park.

 The Maidan is anchored by a massive structure built with Makrana marble, just like the Taj Mahal, and is a memorial to Queen Victoria.
 Although it is a painful reminder of the colonial past for Kolkatans, it is nevertheless a popular tourist destination.
 The Marble Palace also offers white marble grandeur but from a different point of view.
 Built in 1835 by a Bengali businessman, the neoclassical building with Corinthian columns and bas reliefs is teeming with art and recalls a more opulent time in Kolkata's history.
 It's still a private residence but is open to the public.
+(46 Muktaram Babu Street, Jorasanko, Kolkata, West Bengal 700007; +91 033 2269 3310)

 Tourists are generally aware that Kolkata was once the capital of the British Raj.
-They may know was the center of India's intellectual renaissance that gave rise to many of the nation's independence leaders.
+They may know it was the center of India's intellectual renaissance that gave rise to many of the nation's independence leaders.
 And they may also think of Kolkata, the "City of Joy," as a place of gruesome poverty where Mother Teresa catered to the neediest.

-The images are clichéd because they are largely true, but visit Kolkata for other reasons more relevant to an India that has grown at warp speed in the past two decades.
 Meander down crowded Chowringhee, Kolkata's main boulevard, go shopping at New Market, a holdover from British days where you can still hunt for bargains.
 While there, eat pastries at Nahoum's, an old Jewish bakery that's especially famous for its fruit cakes during the Christmas season and a favorite for Jews and gentiles alike.
+(F20, Bertram St, New Market Area, Dharmatala, Taltala, Kolkata, West Bengal 700087; +91 90381 69165)

 At night, turn onto Park Street, brimming with restaurants and nightclubs.
 During the holidays, Park Street vies with the very best with its light show, winter markets and festivities.

-If you'd rather not try and navigate the chaos of Kolkata's streets by yourself, the city has organized walking tours because the best way to see Kolkata is by foot.
+If you'd rather not try to navigate the chaos of Kolkata's streets by yourself, the city has organized walking tours because the best way to see Kolkata is by foot.

 Before you leave Kolkata, make sure you take in something truly Bengali.
 The city, after all, is the essence of West Bengal.

-Note: This article originally was published in 2017, and it has been updated for 2018.